sagemath/trac_to_gh/Issue 2978.md

 # Issue 2978: Rstats -- make it build with png support

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2978

 Original creator: was